zeratax/matrix-registration/README.md

 ```

-After you've started the api server and [generated a token](https://github.com/ZerataX/matrix-registration/wiki/api#creating-a-new-token) you can register an account either:
+After you've started the API server and [generated a token](https://github.com/ZerataX/matrix-registration/wiki/api#creating-a-new-token) you can register an account either:
 - with a simple post request, e.g.:
 ```bash
 curl -X POST \